Dog-friendly Guide to Palm Springs

 If you’re looking for a scenic area without the traffic, head to Hidden Valley Picnic Area along Park Boulevard in the middle of the park.
 Located in an area of large rock formations with many Joshua trees, there are many picnic tables and grills available.
 The parking area and sidewalks with access to the restrooms are paved while the areas around the picnic tables are flat dirt areas.
 This is a popular spot for stargazing and is my favorite area to photograph.

 After a morning of exploring Joshua Tree, head into the town of Joshua Tree for some much-needed lunch.
 Pappy & Harriet’s in nearby Pioneertown is a classic choice for dog lovers.
 While you’re enjoying a delicious meal of BBQ or classic American fare, your pup can join you on the dog-friendly patio and bask in the desert sunshine.
-Another great option is Crossroads Café in Joshua Tree, offering a laid-back atmosphere and fresh, healthy food.
+Another great option is Crossroads Café in Joshua Tree, offering a laid-back atmosphere and fresh, healthy food, or GRND SQRL in Twentynine Palms for American Fare and great sour beers.

 Next up, explore Pioneertown, a quirky, Old West-inspired ghost town built in the 1940s as a set for Hollywood westerns.
 Today, it’s a charming stop for tourists and their dogs.
-The historic town offers a unique atmosphere with its wooden storefronts and western-style architecture, and you and your pup can take a leisurely walk around the town and soak in the sights.
-Dogs are welcome to stroll through the area, but make sure to keep them on a leash, as the town can get busy, especially on weekends.
+The historic town offers a unique atmosphere with its wooden storefronts and Western-style architecture, and you and your pup can take a leisurely walk around the town and soak in the sights.
+Dogs are welcome to stroll through the area but make sure to keep them on a leash, as the town can get busy, especially on weekends.
 Be sure to snap a photo in front of the Pioneertown Post Office or the famous Pioneertown Saloon.
-Your dog will love walking through this film set turned real-life town, and it’s a great way to experience something off the beaten path in Southern California.

 As the day winds down, head back toward Joshua Tree National Park to catch a stunning desert sunset.
 One of the best places to view the sunset is at Keys View, but there are also plenty of other scenic spots along the way, where you can pull over, stretch your legs, and enjoy the tranquility of the desert as the sun dips below the horizon.
-The colors in the sky are nothing short of magical, and it’s the perfect way to end a day of exploration with your dog by your side.
+The colors in the sky are nothing short of magical.

 wrapping up our dog-friendly palm springs guide

-Visiting Palm Springs with your dog offers a delightful blend of relaxation, adventure, and plenty of dog-friendly amenities.
-From enjoying meals at vibrant patios like Boozehounds Palm Springs to exploring the natural beauty of places like Joshua Tree National Park, there’s no shortage of activities for you and your furry companion to enjoy together.
+Visiting Palm Springs with your dog offers a great blend of relaxation, adventure, and plenty of dog-friendly amenities.
+From enjoying meals at vibrant patios like Boozehounds Palm Springs or stomping the yard at a polo match to exploring the natural beauty of places like Joshua Tree National Park, there’s no shortage of activities for you and your furry companion to enjoy together.

 With its sunny weather, welcoming locals, and abundance of pet-friendly accommodations, Palm Springs is truly an ideal destination for a memorable getaway with your dog by your side.